 \subsection{Secure and Reliable Communication}

-Conventional security protocols for wireless communication systems are often based on a static and perimeter-based defense model.
-This approach, relying on predefined rules and fixed security boundaries, is ill-equipped to handle the dynamic topologies and physically-aware threats, such as jamming, inherent to networks composed of embodied agents.
-Embodied intelligence enables a new security approach based on a dynamic and adaptive immune system.
-Within this approach, the network is not a passive fortress but an active organism where constituent agents form the basis of this defense.
-These agents perceive threats, cognize a coordinated response, and execute actions to neutralize them.
-This model ultimately yields a system that is not merely hardened against known attack vectors but is autonomously resilient against novel and unforeseen threats as they emerge \cite{ContextSecurity6G}.
+Conventional security relies on static, perimeter-based defenses with predefined rules, ill-equipped for the dynamic topologies and physical threats inherent to embodied agent networks.
+Embodied intelligence replaces this with a dynamic adaptive immune system, where agents collectively perceive threats, cognize coordinated responses, and execute physical countermeasures to achieve autonomous resilience \cite{ContextSecurity6G}.

 The capabilities of this adaptive immune system are enacted through the PCE loop of agents operating in a contested environment.
 For instance, consider a fleet of autonomous agents encountering a sophisticated physical threat, such as a targeted jammer.
-An agent on the periphery of the fleet might perceive a drastic degradation of its communication link alongside a powerful, directional interference source.
-This threat data is then shared, and the collective cognizes the location of the jammer, formulating a topological solution to circumvent it \cite{ConsensusReview2022}.
+An agent on the periphery perceives abnormal link degradation.
+However, reliably distinguishing deliberate jamming from benign channel fading requires correlating signal anomaly patterns across spatially diverse agents.
+Once this collective cross-validation confirms the threat, the fleet cognizes the jammer location and formulates a topological countermeasure \cite{ConsensusReview2022}.
 The fleet then executes this solution.
 Unaffected nodes reroute traffic away from the compromised area, while a designated agent physically repositions to serve as a relay and bridge the new communication path.
-By integrating physical execution into the defense loop, embodied intelligence enables the network to respond to threats in a new dimension.
-This fusion of cyber awareness and physical agility creates a security posture far more resilient and adaptive than any static, rule-based system could ever provide.
+By integrating physical execution into the defense loop, this fusion of cyber awareness and physical agility creates a security posture far more resilient than any static, rule-based system.

-\section{wireless communication Empowering Embodied Intelligence}
+\section{Wireless Communication Empowering Embodied Intelligence}